berrym/lusush/PROJECT_STATUS_CURRENT.md

 ## Next Development Priorities

 ### POSIX Phase 2: Built-in Commands and Signal Handling (SUBSTANTIALLY COMPLETE)

+**RECENT MAJOR ACHIEVEMENT: Advanced Arithmetic System Complete** The implementation of assignment and increment operators represents a significant milestone in shell arithmetic capabilities.
+With `$((a = 5 + 3))`, `$((++a))`, and enhanced comparison/logical operators now working, the arithmetic system has reached production-grade functionality levels comparable to bash and other major shells.

 **RECENT MAJOR ACHIEVEMENT:** Arithmetic expansion system has been completely modernized and extracted from legacy code.
 The robust shunting yard algorithm from `shunt.c` has been successfully modernized and integrated with the modern shell architecture.
 All arithmetic operations now work correctly, including inside double quotes (the original critical bug).
 Following the successful completion of Phase 1 (positional parameters and shell types), Phase 2 focused on completing essential POSIX built-in commands: